dataraftai/SQL-project/README.md

 Here are two projects covid-19 and Nashvill housing data <br>

-1. this is covid-19 data from WHO and vaccination data from our one world case study death and new cases vaccination per million people
+1.this is covid-19 data from WHO and vaccination data from our one world case study death and new cases vaccination per million people
 <br>